 Charls tilts his head to the side.
 “You want us to cut our date, just to take him back?”

-“Because he’s your frat brother.
+“Because he’s your frat brother, not to mention the president.
 We can’t just leave him here.”

-“This isn’t the first time he has done this.
+“This isn’t the first time he’s done this.
 He used to do this all the time last year.
 You know, the nights when he wasn’t with you?”

 I know what he is getting at, which annoys me a bit.